-- 1 Location Specify the exact location of the elevation point. - Specify the Elevation of the selected Elevation Point. - X Position Enter the x coordinate of the elevation point. - Y Position Enter the y coordinate of the elevation point.
+Specify the exact location of the elevation point.

+- Specify the Elevation of the selected Elevation Point. - Y Position Enter the y coordinate of the elevation point.

-Display -
+2 Display

 - In the Text field, type any notes that you would like to display beside the selected Elevation Point in plan view. - Enter the Marker Radius, which is the size of the point marker, measured from the center to an edge.